Ahelsamahy/Survive-Line/baseHeader.md

         fitness += 2
 ```

-Explained from inside out, the fitness is increased by 2, if the rounded output for left order == rounded output to right order, but first it checks if both of them are more than 2 two digits so it can round if the numbers are hundreds only.
+Explained from inside out.
+The fitness is increased by 2, if the rounded output for left distance== rounded output to right distance (the ball is in the middle), but first it checks if both of them are more than 2 two digits so it can round if the numbers are hundreds only.

-As for the punishment, if the genome dies at the beginning of where it was, and without any movement from it to survive, the fitness score will be reduced, the point here is try to find the good punishment for it and not over do it, so it can be balanced.
+As for the punishment.
+If the genome dies at the beginning of where it was, and without any movement from it to survive, the fitness score will be reduced.
+The point here is try to find the good punishment for it and not over do it, so it can be balanced.

 ```python
 if(fitness < 300):
 	fitness -= 20
 ```

-There was an early implementation to add reward in case the ball takes the output of staying in the middle and not wiggle around with right and left only, but the ball managed to overcome it and also waggle(as it sought a change in the input more than the reward it would get), so the other way, was to make the distance equal on both left and right sides is the reward.
+There was an early implementation, to add reward in case the ball takes the output of staying in the middle and not wiggle around with right and left only.
+But the ball managed to overcome it and also waggle (as it sought a change in the input more than the reward it would get), so the other way, was to make the distance equal on both left and right sides is the reward.

 #### Neural network

-In order to take a decision, there is an input, then an amount of process are made in between to have an output, this is what is called neural network, it consists of layers that modify the input along the way to decide what it will be at the end of it, as an output, the small fundamental creating piece for NN is called a **neurons** , same as in human brain (but not the same amount!) and there are input neurons that are found in the first layer, then processed to the second layer and modified to the third one, with the summation being in the output layer.
+In order to take a decision, there is an input, then an amount of process are made in between to have an output.
+This is what is called neural network, it consists of layers that modify the input along the way to decide what it will be at the end of it, as an output.
+The small fundamental creating piece for NN is called a **neurons** , same as in human brain (but not the same amount!).
+There are input neurons that are found in the first layer, then processed to the second layer and modified to the third one, with the summation being in the output layer.

 ![how it looks ?](./usedImages/nn.png)

 #### Weight and biases

-In the early stages of the ball when it is learning how to control its movement, the first steps are either going totally to left or right, which isn't really paying off to make it go far, so each neuron have to tweak the parameters it gets from the one before it, the weights and biases are the one responsible for this, going back to the child example, the brain consists of little neurons that are responsible of making every decision the child take, and it changes over time, and it is the case here, the brain changes a little bit on the decision and try different approach too the problem, one time hit the ball hard to left side, one time with little power to right side "**Weights** control the signal (or the strength of the connection) between two neurons.
+In the early stages of the ball when it is learning how to control its movement, the first steps are either going totally to left or right.
+Which isn't really paying off to make it go far.
+Each neuron have to tweak the parameters it gets from the one before it, the weights and biases are the one responsible for this, going back to the child example.
+The brain consists of little neurons that are responsible of making every decision the child take, it changes over time, and it is the case here.
+The brain changes a little bit on the decision and try different approach to the problem.
+One time hit the ball hard to left side, one time with little power to right side. "**Weights** control the signal (or the strength of the connection) between two neurons.
 In other words, a weight decides how much influence the input will have on the output." [ref](https://machine-learning.paperspace.com/wiki/weights-and-biases)

 #### Activation function

-The connection between neurons and each others, have weights and biases to alter in them, but let's say that there is one neurons that the value from it isn't important and can be used when the input is different, even to say that it doesn't exist at all, but only to one specific neuron in the layer after it, if it was to be removed, it would change the value to all the neurons after it.
+The connection between neurons and each others, have weights and biases to alter in them.
+Let's say that there is one neurons that the value from it isn't important and can be used when the input is different, even to say that it doesn't exist at all, but only to one specific neuron in the layer after it.
+If it was to be removed, it would change the value to all the neurons after it.

-That is what activation function is for, alter the value for one specific neuron and decide if it will have more (or less) impact on the neuron that is after it with the connection in between, as the name state "Activation" the value for it is between 0 and 1 for each neuron.
+That is what activation function is for.
+Change the value for one specific neuron and decide if it will have more (or less) impact on the neuron that is after it with the connection in between.
+As the name state "Activation", the value for it is between 0 and 1 for each neuron.

-You might ask "why use an Activation function, isn't it changing in the numbers as the same way the weights and biases are doing ?" yes and no, so the weights and biases alter the number **that is going from one neuron** to another, but activation function **change the effect** of the neuron to the one after it.
+You might ask "why use an Activation function, isn't it changing in the numbers as the same way the weights and biases are doing ?"
+Yes and no. The weights and biases change the number **that is going from one neuron** to another, but activation function **change the effect** of the neuron to the one after it.

 ![](./usedImages/NEURONS-IN-NUERAL-NETWORK.gif)